top of page

 Home: Text

-But its not all about wildlife.
-Colliery spoil sites are also of geological, archaeological, historical, cultural, social and visual significance (see below).
+If the biodiversity significance of colliery spoil sites was not a good enough reason to conserve these sites, they are also of geological, archaeological, historical, cultural, social and visual significance (see below).

 • Geological â€“ they provide access to fossils and minerals.

-• Archaeological â€“ historic structures and remains can be found amongst the spoil.
+• Archaeological â€“ historic structures and remains can be found amongst colliery spoil tips.

-• Historical â€“ they offer a visual reminder of our rich coal mining history that helped create and shape Great Britain.
-They also tell stories and family landscape links.
+• Historical â€“ they offer a visual reminder of the coal mining industry that shaped Great Britain and local communities.
+They also tell stories and provide family landscape links.

-• Cultural â€“ colliery spoil is an important part of our cultural identity as South Walians.
+• Cultural â€“ colliery spoil is an important part of the cultural identity of South Walians.
+The same can be said in other coalfields across the UK.

-• Social â€“ due to their often ‘open access’ and close proximity to settlements, they are readily used by local people for recreational activities, providing physical and mental health benefits.
-They often provide the only open-access areas for local people to get outdoors with nature.
+• Social â€“ many colliery spoil sites have open access and are in close proximity to settlements; as such, they are readily used by local people for recreation, providing physical and mental health benefits to those communities.
+In some instances, they provide the only open access land for people to get outdoors with nature.

 • Visual â€“ they form visible features which are significant in the local landscape and have strong cultural resonance.
 They are used in regional and local interpretation (i.e. they tell a ‘landscape story’).